bitmakerla/estela/docs/estela/installation/installation.md

 $ make images
 ```

+{: .note }
+> In local mode (`CREDENTIALS: local`), project images are built and pushed directly as the production image.
+The `_candidate` suffix used in non-local deployments is not applied.

 The Helm deployment requires a release name and a namespace to identify the current version
 of the installed application.
 By default, the values of these variables are `base` and
 `default`, respectively.